Ziyadyr/Deep_Learning_Project/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request.
 For major changes, open an issue to discuss the proposed changes.

 ### 📧 Contact
-For questions or suggestions, feel free to reach out:
+For questions or suggestions, feel free to reach out: <br>
-Name: Ziyad yasser
+Name: Ziyad yasser <br>
-Email: z.abdelsa01930@student.aast.edu
+Email: z.abdelsa01930@student.aast.edu <br>
 GitHub: Ziyadyr